juniorxxue/juniorxxue.github.io/posts/2023-08-23-id-function-poly.md

 ---
-title: \x.x Is Not Polymorphic?
+title: \x.x is not polymorphic?
 ---

 Recently I've been working on type inference work on System F with subtyping, which basically does the job of Pierce's local type inference, but in a different flavor and mechanical formalisation in Agda.